KartikMangalpalli/Cafe-Management-System-in-java/README.md

 - Use the "Reset" button to clear all inputs for a new order.
 - Note: This project is a basic example and can be expanded upon for more advanced features and integrations.

+How to Run the Cafe Management System:

+1] Compile the Java code using the following command:

+javac CafeManagementSystem.java

+2] Run the Application:

+Execute the compiled Java class: java CafeManagementSystem

+Note: Ensure that you have Java installed on your machine to successfully compile and run the program.
+Adjust the git clone URL with your GitHub username if you forked the repository.

 Feel free to contribute or customize this Cafe Management System for your specific needs!